Outreach & Legislative Director

 Senior Field Organizer

 Kyle joined OK Policy as a Field Organizer for Southeastern Oklahoma in early 2019 and was promoted to Senior Field Organizer in July 2019.
 Kyle was born in Tucson, Arizona to Sheila and Dale Lawson and grew up in Southern Arizona.
-After finishing high school, he joined the U.S. Army as a Human Intelligence Collector.
-Upon completing his military service, Kyle attended college, majoring in business administration and minoring in psychology, and then worked for Congressman Jim Kolbe in Arizona’s 5th congressional district for three years.
+After finishing high school, they joined the U.S. Army as a Human Intelligence Collector.
+Upon completing their military service, Kyle attended college, majoring in business administration and minoring in psychology, and then worked for Congressman Jim Kolbe in Arizona’s 5th congressional district for three years.
 After Rep. Kolbe retired, Kyle worked in the private sector in Phoenix.
-In 2010, he moved to Southern Oklahoma to be near his family.
+In 2010, they moved to Southern Oklahoma to be near their family.